CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ## iOS-only APIs
 The iOS version of the SDK implements a few APIs which are not available in the Android version of the SDK.

+The best way to handle these APIs is to put them in conditionals for the platform the App is running on rather than creating separate module.ios.js or module.android.js files.
+See the example code below.

 ### setNSURLSessionDelegate( delegate )
 <details>
 <summary>Use this API to set your delegate instance to handle auth challenges.</summary>